linode/docs/docs/guides/tools-reference/basics/how-to-write-files-from-shell/index.md

 and the $(date '+%m/%d/%Y') command
 {{< /output >}}

-Finally, Sed also accepts multiple expressions, using the `-e` option before each expression:
+Finally, Sed also accepts multiple expressions, using the `-e` option before each expression.

     sed -n -e '1p' -e '/date/p' example-heredoc.txt